e10v/tea-tasting/docs/index.md

 - Confidence intervals for both absolute and percentage change.
 - Sample ratio mismatch check.
 - Power analysis.
-- Multiple hypotheses testing (family-wise error rate and false discovery rate).
+- Multiple hypothesis testing (family-wise error rate and false discovery rate).

 **tea-tasting** calculates statistics directly within data backends such as BigQuery, ClickHouse, PostgreSQL, Snowflake, Spark, and 20+ other backends supported by [Ibis](https://ibis-project.org/).
 This approach eliminates the need to import granular data into a Python environment, though Pandas DataFrames are also supported.